Here comes consumer confidence ...

-The University of Michigan will at 10 a.m.
-ET release its final reading on consumer confidence during February.
+The University of Michigan will publish preliminary results of its March survey of consumers at 10 a.m.
+ET.

-The spike in confidence has been one of the biggest economic stories since President Donald Trump won the election.
-Economists forecast that confidence improved again February; the sentiment index is expected at 96, up from a preliminary reading of 95.7, which marked the first dip since the election.
+Economists forecast that the consumer sentiment index increased to 97 from 96.3 in the final February reading, according to Bloomberg.

-Other surveys of consumer and business confidence have shown that Trump’s promises of tax reform and deregulation resonated strongly with many Americans.
-However, what UMich’s survey also exposed was a vast partisan divide.
-Democrats’ expectations for the economy fell to a historic low in the most recent survey, while Republicans’ expectations jumped towards a historic high.
+This measure of consumer confidence and others have jumped since the November election.
+And although they are a gauge of how Americans feel about the new administration, the details show that opinions are more divided than ever.

 Business Insider Emails & Alerts